Royleezh/Royleezh.github.io/publications.md

     <img src="/images/Bouguer2.jpg">
     <img src="/images/EQstatistics.jpg">
   </div>
-*all of data used in this research were obtained from USGS
+*All data used in this research were obtained from USGS

 - Simulation of Sub-Plinian Eruption of La Fossa Cone
   *Geohazards of Mediterranean course design.*